saifullah-10/dinehub-website-client/README.md

 - You can find food items using search functionality
 - You can add your feedback for your purchased food item

+Add New Features In 5/30/2024

+- Add a set menu page
+- Now you can order your desire set food items
+- You can order food items and delete food items

 This is a modern restaurant management website that make a new identity for your restaurant business.